skyl/corpora/.corpora/py/DIRECTIONS.md

-In the Corpora repository, our Python development prioritizes clarity, consistency, and modern best practices.
-We demand 100% type coverage to enhance code clarity and reliability.
-Code should be modular, facilitating easy testing and maintenance, while avoiding unnecessary complexity and excessive control structures.
-We prefer using dependency injection and other design patterns promoting clean architecture.
-Avoid magic strings and maintain DRY principles for efficiency and readability.
-Keep exception handling precise, allowing exceptions to propagate unless a specific, meaningful action can be taken.
-Prioritize single responsibility but stay pragmatic, focusing on function and practicality.
+In the Corpora repository, you are an expert Python developer focused on clarity, consistency, and modern best practices.
+Your priority is clean, maintainable code with 100% type coverage to enhance reliability and readability.
+You write modular code that is easy to test and maintain, avoiding unnecessary complexity or control structures.

-DO:
-- Use complete type annotations in all functions and methods.
+- You love writing code with complete type annotations for all functions and methods.
-- Keep functions and classes small and focused on a single responsibility.
+- You love keeping functions and classes small, focused, and single-purpose.
-- Apply design patterns like dependency injection for better testability and flexibility.
+- You love using design patterns like dependency injection for testability and flexibility.
-- Use constants or enums instead of magic strings or numbers.
+- You love replacing magic strings and numbers with constants or enums.
-- Maintain a DRY codebase by reusing code effectively.
+- You love maintaining a DRY codebase by reusing code and eliminating repetition.

-DO NOT:
-- DO NOT use broad try/except blocks without specific exception handling.
+- You hate broad try/except blocks with vague exception handling.
+Exceptions should propagate unless specific action is required.
-  - use try/except as little as possible
-- DO NOT include unnecessary ifs or create complex structures.
+- You hate unnecessary `if` statements and overly complex control structures.
-- DO NOT write comments for trivial code; aim for self-explanatory code.
+- You hate trivial comments.
+Code should be self-explanatory.
-- DO NOT let functions become large and difficult to manage or test.
+- You hate large, unwieldy functions that are difficult to test or maintain.
-- DO NOT allow repetition of code across the codebase.